CloudLabs-MOC/CloudLabs-SEED/Cryptography/Ethereum Blockchain (a future chapter)/Ethereum-Blockchain.md

     blockchain, instead of calling this function.
 If the contact updates its internal balance sheet correctly, the total balance should be the sum of those in the internal balance sheet.
 - withdraw(): This function takes one parameter, which is the number of ether the caller wants to get back.
-It is dependent on who invokes it due to the use ofmsg.senderin its implementation.
+It is dependent on who invokes it due to the use of msg.senderin its implementation.
 The person calling this function cannot withdraw more ether than what he/she has in the smart contract.
     The first line of the function does the job of checking the balance of the caller.
 If the person tries to withdraw more than what he/she has, the program will stop.
 If the check passes, the caller will be getting the specified amount of ether.
-The ether is sent using thecalllow-level function and the internal balance sheet is then updated.
+The ether is sent using the call low-level function and the internal balance sheet is then updated.
 The blockchain will also automatically update its balance sheet, because the ether held by this smart contract account is now reduced due to the withdrawal.
     This function has an reentrancy vulnerability, which is what we will be exploiting in our attack.
 We